UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: Results and Discussion

-To arrive at the final marginal posterior estimates (see Figs. \ref{fig:finalposteriorlv}, \ref{fig:finalposteriorb}), we combine all 50000 samples from all 5 chains.
-A main conclusion from the results is that the default value for $l_v$ at the default value of 840890 J/kg is too large to allow the surrogate to achieve the experimental results in the front of the slab.
-Instead, the value should be lower ($\mu_{l_v} = 410055 \frac{J}{kg}$, $\sigma_{l_v} = 205988 \frac{J}{kg}$).
-The resulting posterior distribution for $b_{249}$ ($\mu_{b_{249}} = 2.413$, $\sigma_{b_{249}} = 0.177$) has a mean closer to the default value 2.54 from the DNS.
+To arrive at the final marginal posterior estimates (see Figs. \ref{fig:finalposteriorlv}, \ref{fig:finalposteriorb}), we combine all 120000 samples from all 3 chains after burn-in.
+A main conclusion from the results is that the default values for both parameters are smaller than they should be to best allow the surrogate to approach the experimental results.
+Instead, the values should be higher based on the maximum aposteriori estimate (MAP) of the joint distribution ($l_{v,MAP} = 1234973.57 \frac{J}{kg}, E_{1,MAP} = 15847.24 \frac{cal}{mol}$) as shown in Fig. \ref{fig:2dMAP}.